John-niu-07/PUD/README.md

 ## Introduction
+This is the official code of **Towards Unified Robustness Against Both Backdoor and Adversarial Attacks**.

 This paper finds an intriguing connection between backdoor attacks and adversarial attacks: for a model planted with backdoors, its adversarial examples have similar behaviors as its triggered images.